 - Creating a New Filter

 - Selecting Filters in a Collection

 - Well Colors in a Filtered Collection

-- Searching Data Files using a Filter
+- Searching Data Files Using a Filter

+- Filter Example for Expected Peaks

 Creating a New Filter

 The filter specifies the criteria that determines whether a well is included in the current collection.
 Filters can be turned on and off to change the wells selected in a collection.